giavudangle/pook-book-server/README.md

 - **FAVORITE** contains : ID, userID, productID
    - A Favorite has one to many Product and a Product belongs to one or many Favorite
    - Each of the Products will be identified by ID & Title

-#### System Analysis
-   - Customer who want to buy Product (createOrder) must Login.
-   - PookBook also accept Customer register new account for being new User.
-   - User can buy any products if these's stocks are greater than zero ( stocks > 0 ).
-   - The Stocks by Product will be decreased per stocks in User's Order when user create new order successfully.
-   - The Order will be updated automatically ( tracking status )
-   - User can add any products to cart
    - User can add any products to favorite